Massively Parallel Algorithms for Small Subgraph Counting: Introduction

 \subsection{Related Work}

-There has been a long line of work on small subgraph counting in networks. \cite{finocchi2015clique} design an algorithm for clique counting, but their approach requires the total space of $O(m^{3/2})$.
+There has been a long line of work on small subgraph counting in massive networks in the MapReduce model whose results translate to the MPC model.
+We first describe the works for \emph{exact} triangle and $k$-clique counting. \cite{suri2011counting} first designed an algorithm for triangle counting, but their approach requires a super-linear total space of $O(m^{3/2})$.
 Another work, \cite{afrati2013enumerating}, shows how to count small subgraphs by using $b^3$ machines, each requiring $O(m / b^2)$ space per machine.
 Hence, it uses a total space of $O(m b)$.
-Therefore, this approach either requires super-polynomial total space or almost $O(m)$ space per machine.

-\cite{suri2011counting} studied triangle counting in MPC, where they design two algorithms.
-The first of those algorithms, that runs in $2$ rounds, requires $O(\sqrt{m})$ space per machine and the total space of $O(m^{3/2})$.
-Their second algorithm requires only one round for exact triangle counting, the total space of $O(\rho m)$ and the space per machine $O(m / \rho^2)$.
-Therefore, for this algorithm to allow for polynomially less than space $m$ per machine, it has to allow for the total space which is polynomially larger than $m$. \cite{chu2011triangle} focus on algorithms that require a total space of $O(m)$.
-In the worst case, their algorithm performs $O(|E| / S)$ MPC rounds to output the exact count where $S$ is the maximum space per machine.
+Therefore, this approach either requires super-linear total space or almost $O(m)$ space per machine. \cite{suri2011counting} were the first to achieve constant number of rounds in MPC, where they design two algorithms.
+The first of those algorithms, that runs in $2$ rounds, requires $O(\sqrt{m})$ space per machine and total space $O(m^{3/2})$.
+Their second algorithm requires only one round for exact triangle counting, total space $O(\rho m)$ and space per machine $O(m / \rho^2)$.
+Therefore, for this algorithm to work with polynomially less than space $m$ per machine, it has to allow for a total space that is polynomially larger than $m$. \cite{chu2011triangle} focus on algorithms that require a total space of $O(m)$.
+In the worst case, their algorithm performs $O(|E| / S)$ MPC rounds to output the exact count where $S$ is the maximum space per machine. \cite{finocchi2015clique} extended and provided new algorithms for clique counting but they also require $\Omega(m^{3/2})$ total space.